No visible progress yet on key day for final Brexit deal

 On Wednesday the U.K. plans to introduce a Taxation Bill that contains more measures along the same lines and would further irritate the EU.

-EU member states have to unanimously support any post-Brexit trade deal and the agreement still needs to be voted on by the European parliament, procedures that would push any deal right up to the Dec.
-31 deadline.
+EU member states have to unanimously support any post-Brexit trade deal and the agreement still needs to be voted on by the European parliament, procedures that would push any deal right up to the end-of-year deadline.

 Both sides would suffer economically from a failure to secure a trade deal, but most economists think the British economy would take a greater hit, at least in the short term, because the U.K. does almost half its trade with the bloc.

-Lawless reported from London.
-Sam Petrequin contributed from Brussels
+Jill Lawless reported from London.
+Samuel Petrequin contributed from Brussels.

 Follow all AP stories about Brexit and British politics at https://apnews.com/Brexit